 Renee founded and serves as executive director of the Food Ingredient and Health Research Institute (FIHRI), a nonprofit organization devoted to food ingredient safety, education, and research.

-On June 23, 2011, Dufault came to GAP’s headquarters in Washington, D.C. to give a presentation on neurotoxic pesticides found in food and their impact on human brain function.
-She was well-received by invited guests that filled the GAP conference room.
+On June 23, 2011, Dufault came to Government Accountability Project’s headquarters in Washington, D.C. to give a presentation on neurotoxic pesticides found in food and their impact on human brain function.
+She was well-received by invited guests that filled the Government Accountability Project conference room.

 In April 2012, Dufault and her team updated the Mercury Toxicity Model and published a study detailing the role of HFCS in the growing autism epidemic.